iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 > #### _Type() function returns the type of the objects/data elements stored in any data type._

-TIn Python, we do not explicitly specify the data type of the variable for storing data elements.
+In Python, we do not explicitly specify the data type of the variable for storing data elements.
-Hence, if we want to find out what type of data is stored in a variable we use Python’s built-in type() function.
+Hence, if we want to find out what type of data is stored in a variable, we use Python’s built-in type() function.

 _**Example 1:**_